allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The memory/RAM is vastly used by databases.
 It has several great advantages:

 - assures fast random access (you will read more about that in the next paragraph)
-- its size may be pretty big (AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/) with a few terabytes of memory available).
+- its size may be pretty big (e.g. AWS RDS cloud service [provides instances](https://aws.amazon.com/rds/instance-types/) with a few terabytes of memory available).

 Cons?
 You lose the data when the power supply is off.
-Moreover, it is pretty expensive (compared to the disk).
+Moreover, when compared to the disk, it is pretty expensive.

 Finally, the cons of a memory are the pros of a disk storage.
 It's cheap and data will remain there even if we lose the power.